genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |delete|

-**View metainfo** option gives you more information about the file: technical (file type, its accession and owner, when the file was created and modified, etc.), biological (e.g. cell line, cell type, organism, etc.), and file permissions.
+The **View metainfo** button gives you more information about the file: technical (file type, its accession and owner, when the file was created and modified, etc.), biological (e.g. cell line, cell type, organism, etc.), and file permissions.